Skip to cookie consent Skip to main content

 The Gene and Cell Therapy Institute (GCTI)'s annual research symposium stands as a global hub, drawing in esteemed researchers, accomplished scientists, and industry professionals from across the globe.
 Together, they share a common goal of disseminating knowledge, unveiling cutting-edge breakthroughs, and envisioning the transformative potential within the realm of gene and cell therapy.

 What sets the symposium apart is its commitment to cultivating a unique and collaborative environment.
-Building on the success of the inaugural symposium in 2023 which attracted over 500 registrants, the 2024 event (November 12-13) will feature keynote speakers Crystal Mackall, MD and Erik Sontheimer, PhD and engaging discussions by leading pioneers in gene and cell therapy research, as well as plentiful opportunities for networking and collaboration among attendees.
+The 2025 event (December 11-12) will feature keynote speakers Carl H. June, PhD and David R. Liu, PhD and engaging discussions by leading pioneers in gene and cell therapy research, as well as plentiful opportunities for networking and collaboration among attendees.

 Members of the Mass General Brigham research community and interested industry will have the opportunity to: